-For those who love Faber-Castell Pencils but can’t quite afford the Albrecht Durer watercolor pencil set, this might be the best one for you.
+For those who love Faber-Castell Pencils but can’t quite afford the Albrecht Durer set, this might be the best one for you.
 This is part of Faber-Castell’s Creative Studio Range, which mainly focuses on providing the best work and study products.
 Faber-Castell designed these pencils for professionals and students over the age of 12.
 And despite that, it feels professional and formal.

 The pencils themselves feel high-quality and have a good color selection.
 There’s a good range of colors, including both primary and secondary colors.
 They also seem to be very easy to use and not breakable since the leads aren’t soft enough, making them perfect for beginners!

 The colors included are quite lovely, most of them are vibrant and vivid, but there are also some colors intended for skin tones included.
 Lastly, this still has a hexagonal shape, but it’s exceptionally comfortable to hold; it must be the slightly rounded edges that made this comfortable.